SintraCascaisSesimbra.com

 Related articles: Sesimbra introduction - Costa da Caparica

-5) Praia do Meco – A magnificent Atlantic beach where Portugal's naturist movement began in the 1970s, today offering family-friendly and clothing-optional sections along its vast sandy expanse.
-It can be windy here.
+5) Praia do Meco.
+A magnificent Atlantic beach, and the place where Portugal's naturist movement began in the 1970s.
+Today you will find both family sections and clothing-optional sections along a vast sweep of sand.
+One warning.
+It can be windy.

 Map of Sesimbra’s beaches

-The map below shows all the major beaches of the Sesimbra region, divided into three distinct areas: the town beaches, the Serra da Arrábida beaches, and the Costa da Caparica/Atlantic beaches.
-Note: zoom out to see all of the points.
+The map below shows all the major beaches of the region, split into three areas: the town beaches, the Serra da Arrábida beaches, and the Costa da Caparica and Atlantic beaches.
+Zoom out to see every point.

 Legend: 1) Praia do Ouro 2) Praia da Califórnia 3) Praia do Ribeiro do Cavalo 4) Praia da Mijona 5) Praia do Creiro 6) Praia dos Galapos 7) Praia dos Galapinhos 8) Praia da Figueirinha 9) Praia dos Coelhos 10) Praia de Albarquel 11) Praia das Bicas 12) Praia do Meco 13) Lagoa de Albufeira 14) Praia da Fonte da Telha 15) Tróia